The Secret Series (Enid Blyton)

 A sixth book in the series, The Secret Valley, was written by Trevor J. Bolton and published by Award in 2009.

-The series was made into a television serial by Cloud 9 screen entertainment in 1996.
+The series was made into a television serial by Cloud 9 Screen Entertainment in 1996.

 The main series

 Here are brief summaries of each story:

 The Secret Island

-Peggy and her younger twin siblings Mike and Nora are living with a harsh aunt and uncle after their parents are thought to have been killed in a plane crash.
+Peggy and her younger twin siblings, Mike and Nora, are living with a harsh aunt and uncle after their parents are thought to have been killed in a plane crash.
 In this first adventure, aided by Jack (a local orphan boy), they run away to live on a deserted island on a nearby lake.
-They build a house made with the branches of a willow tree and bring a cow and some chickens across, to provide milk and eggs.
+They build a house made with the branches of a willow tree, and bring a cow and some chickens across, to provide milk and eggs.

-They adapt well to life on the island, however, they have to act after some day-trippers visit and nearly discover them.
+They adapt well to life on the island.
+However, some day-trippers visit and nearly discover them.
 The local police are also still looking for them and Jack is almost caught when he goes ashore to sell produce at a local market.

-On one of his trips though, he overhears news about the missing parents of the other children.
+Eventually the children are found by the police, and it is revealed that their parents have survived the plane crash.
+They return home, and the parents adopt Jack.

-The novel was originally written as a serial and, in 1938, published as a full-length novel.
+The novel was originally written as a serial, being published as a full-length novel in 1938.
 It was one of Enid Blyton's earliest adventure novels, preceding The Famous Five, The Five Find-Outers, The Adventure Series, The Secret Seven, and school books which would appear in following years.